waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

    <input type='submit' value='Add link'>
 </form>
 ```
-* :exclamation: Create an associated view containing a form that POSTs to `/links`.
+* :white_check_mark: Create an associated view containing a form that POSTs to `/links`.
 What input fields should be defined?

 Run your tests.
 You should be seeing:
 ```ruby